 Have a big goal in mind?
 That’s awesome.
 You want to dream big.
 The key to success: think small.
-While it might seem counterintuitive, research shows that setting small, achievable goals along the way can improve your chances of reaching your big goal.
+While it might seem counterintuitive, research shows that setting small, achievable short term goals along the way can improve your chances of reaching your big goal.
 Here’s how:

 They help uncover your motivation.